marioortizmanero/RedditLbsToKgsConversor/README.md

 # Reddit Unit Converter
-A userscript to automatically convert **lbs to kgs**, specifically made for Reddit.
+A userscript to automatically convert **lbs to kg**, specifically made for Reddit.
 It currently replaces with a regular expression any matches with a number followed by `lbs` or `pounds` into a converted number followed by a space and `kg`.

+## Customizing the script

+* **Reverse mode**: Modify the const `reverseConverter` to true to convert kg to lbs instead.

-The user can modify the const `round` to true to round the results with 2 digits.
+* **Precise rounding**: Modify the const `round` to true to round the results with 2 digits.

 ## Downloading
 The direct download link is here: